samratkar/samratkar.github.io/_posts/concepts/english/2025-04-01-wordisgod.md

 **Example of Soliloque** - Hamlet's famous "To be or not to be" speech is a classic example of a soliloquy, where he contemplates life and death while alone on stage.
 **Example of Monologue** - In contrast, a monologue might be a character speaking to another character or an audience, such as a stand-up comedian performing a routine or a character delivering a speech in a play. or for that matter, Mark Antony's speech "Friends, Romans and Countrymen" in Shakespeare's Julius Caesar is a famous example of a monologue, where he addresses the crowd after Caesar's assassination.

+Soon, Hiddink's bet seemed to be paying off.
+The Korean social habit that had been slowing their play - **deference and self-criticim** - surfaced less frequently in the field.

+**Deference** - **Respectful submission or yielding to the judgment, opinion, or will of another**.
+It is a way of showing respect and consideration for someone else's authority or expertise.
+In the context of the book, it refers to the Korean players' tendency to show respect and submission to their seniors.